Silver for Silence – a new Philocles story for a very good cause

 Author: Juliet

 Juliet E McKenna is a British fantasy author living in the Cotswolds, UK.
 Loving history, myth and other worlds since she first learned to read, she has written fifteen epic fantasy novels so far.
 Her debut, The Thief’s Gamble, began The Tales of Einarinn in 1999, followed by The Aldabreshin Compass sequence, The Chronicles of the Lescari Revolution, and The Hadrumal Crisis trilogy.
-The Green Man’s Heir was her first modern fantasy rooted in British folklore in 2018, followed by The Green Man’s Foe, The Green Man’s Silence, and The Green Man’s Challenge.
-She writes and comments on book trade issues, has served as a judge for major genre awards, and reviews online and for magazines.
-She writes diverse short stories and novellas enjoying forays into alternate history, darker fantasy, steampunk and SF.
-As J M Alvey, she has also written murder mysteries set in ancient Greece.
-As well as the next Green Man book, she’s currently working on The Cleaving, a feminist retelling of Arthurian myth, to be published in May 2023.
+The Green Man’s Heir was her first modern fantasy inspired by British folklore in 2018.
+The Green Man’s Quarry in 2023, the sixth title to follow, won the BSFA Award for Best Novel.
+The Green Man’s War continues this ongoing series.
+Her 2023 novel The Cleaving is a female-centred retelling of the story of King Arthur, while her shorter stories include forays into dark fantasy, steampunk and science fiction.
+She promotes SF&Fantasy by reviewing, by blogging on book trade issues, attending conventions and teaching creative writing.
+She has served as a judge for the James White Award, the Aeon Award, the Arthur C Clarke Award and the World Fantasy Awards.
+In 2015 she received the British Fantasy Society’s Karl Edward Wagner Award.
+As J M Alvey, she has written historical murder mysteries set in ancient Greece.

 Leave a Reply